pymupdf/PyMuPDF/docs/textwriter.rst

 .. note::

   1. Opacity and color apply to **all the text** in this object.
   2. If you need different colors / transpareny, you must create a separate TextWriter.
-Whenever you determine the color should change, simply append the text to the respective TextWriter using the previously returned :attr:`lastPoint` as position for the new text span.
+Whenever you determine the color should change, simply append the text to the respective TextWriter using the previously returned :attr:`last_point` as position for the new text span.
   3. Appending items or text boxes can occur in arbitrary order: only the position parameter controls where text appears.
   4. Font and fontsize can freely vary within the same TextWriter.
-This can be used to let text with different properties appear on the same displayed line: just specify *pos* accordingly, and e.g. set it to :attr:`lastPoint` of the previously added item.
+This can be used to let text with different properties appear on the same displayed line: just specify *pos* accordingly, and e.g. set it to :attr:`last_point` of the previously added item.
   5. You can use the *pos* argument of :meth:`TextWriter.fillTextbox` to indent the first line, so its text may continue any preceeding one in a continuous manner.
   6. MuPDF does not support all fonts with this feature, e.g. no Type3 fonts.
 Starting with v1.18.0 this can be checked via the font attribute :attr:`Font.isWritable`.